 what foods have biotin for nails?

-There are several biotin-rich foods – and all from vastly different food groups – to keep your nails in tip-top shape.
+There are several biotin-rich foods – all from vastly different food groups – to keep your nails in tip-top shape.
 This includes egg yolks, nuts, milk, grains, salmon and cauliflower, says Elle.